Annual Report

 Academic Resource Center

 The ARC provides individual and group consultations for students who have questions about their course material.
-In the fall semester, there were 2439 consultation visits; in the spring semester, there were 2044 consultation visits.
+There were 1,648 consultation visits in the fall semester, and 1,360 in the spring semester.

 Library